LPDDR: LPDDR5

-AMD Van Gogh, Intel Tiger Lake, Apple silicon (M1 Pro, M1 Max, M1 Ultra, M2 and A16 Bionic), Huawei Kirin 9000 and Snapdragon 888 memory controllers support LPDDR5.
+AMD Van Gogh, Intel Tiger Lake, Apple silicon (A16, A17 Pro, M1, M2 and M3), Huawei Kirin 9000 and Snapdragon 888 support LPDDR5.

 The doubling of the transfer rate, and the quarter-speed master clock, results in a master clock which is half the frequency of a similar LPDDR4 clock.
 The command (CA) bus is widened to 7 bits, and commands are transferred at double data rate, so commands end up being sent at the same rate as LPDDR4.